lethain/staff-eng/src/markdown/stories/ryan-bergman.md

 **_What are some resources (books, blogs, people, etc) you’ve learned from?
 Who are your role models in the field?_**

-1. Ron Jeffries
-   1. He has an <a href="https://www.ronjeffries.com/">excellent blog</a> and over the pandemic has been recreating <a href="https://www.ronjeffries.com/categories/invaders/">classic video games</a>.
+1. Ron Jeffries: He has an <a href="https://www.ronjeffries.com/">excellent blog</a> and over the pandemic has been recreating <a href="https://www.ronjeffries.com/categories/invaders/">classic video games</a>.
 It's quite fun to watch and play along.
-   1. He also has a fantastic book on the <a href="https://ronjeffries.com/articles/nature/">Nature of Software Development</a>
+He also has a fantastic book on the <a href="https://ronjeffries.com/articles/nature/">Nature of Software Development</a>
 2. As much I enjoy TDD, I have found BDD to be equally, maybe even more important in the way I develop systems. <a href="https://lizkeogh.com/">Liz Keogh</a> has been a big influence on me.
 3. The concept of using "real options" in software development has been a big influence on the way I think about things. <a href="https://commitment-thebook.com/">Commitment</a> by Chris Matts, Olav Maassen, and Chris Geary is a short and fun introduction to the concepts (it's a graphic novel)